Dansby Swanson Player Props: Cubs vs. Blue Jays

 Dansby Swanson At The Plate

-- Swanson has driven home a run in 36 games this season (35.6%), including more than one RBI in 12.9% of his games and producing three or more of his team's runs on three occasions..
+- In 35.3% of his games this year, Swanson has had at least one RBI.
+He's picked up more than one in 12.7% and driven in three or more of his team's runs in three contests.

-- In 40 of 101 games this year, he has scored, and 12 of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.